sheheemmulakkal/hugo-personal-blog/content/about/_index.md

 This website is to share who I am to the people who want to know me.
 I share my thoughts, ideas and some of the photos and videos.
 I took a decision that all the content in this website must be my own creation.
 That doesn't mean the photos and videos I take won't edit or color grade or I won't attach any others thoughts or ideas.
 I meant that I won't use AI to generate the content.
 I know that using AI will give me more time and productivity, but at what cost?

 I let the Japanese concept  ***Wabi-sabi***[^1] work here.
-The improvement should be articulated with my will, concentration and focus.
-Ofource, I am not an anit-AI.
-I use AI as my research assistant and for another repeating actions and for the tasks where not needed an human made decision.

-> There is a distinct difference between a picture that drawn from your idea and someone else's idea.

-This is not about the tools.
-It's about the idea and the decision.
+This is not me challenging AI.
+This me challenging with my older self to improve and to be real to myself.

 [^1]: [**Wabi-sabi**](https://en.wikipedia.org/wiki/Wabi-sabi) is a Japanese philosophy that finds beauty in imperfection, impermanence, and simplicity